Quality, Healthy & Home Raised British Shorthair Kittens

 Thank you for visiting our website.
 We are located in Central Florida, just outside of Orlando.
 We don’t think of ourselves as a “cattery”, but rather, a home filled with animals because of the love they share with us.
 My cats aren't caged and they have free run of my house when they don't have babies.
-They are all well mannered and clean, including my male cat, Teddy.
+They are all well mannered and clean, including my male cat, Diamond.
 We don't have "accidents" and there is no spraying.
 People coming to my home for the first time are surprised to find that I have several cats as there is no cat odor.

-The British Shorthair cat, when compared to most shorthair breeds, are relatively calm cats when they mature.
+The British Shorthair cat, when compared to most shorthair breeds, is a relatively calm cat when they mature.
 They are easygoing in nature and talk infrequently.
 Their "talk" is more like a gentle purr.
 They are very affectionate and become quite attached to the people they own.
 British Shorthairs are easily trained and very adaptable.
 They seem to get along well with all human members of the household, regardless of age, but are usually not fond of being carried around or held in laps.
 Let them come to you and you'll find them following you from room to room and sharing your couch and bed and keeping you company as you go about your daily routine.
 They do value their alone time, too, making this a good breed for a family absent from the home during the day.